eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 === Noir <Noir_101>

-With Noir it is relatively easy to create your own ZKP on complex statements, and use it in your own products.
+With Noir it is relatively easy to create ZKPs on complex statements, and use them in independent products.
 Like with all cryptography, it is important to know the caveats and how to optimize the program.
 For our proof-of-concepts, we concentrated on the right things to prove,